Consul General to Hong Kong & Macao

 An emergency travel document does not guarantee entry to every country.
 Read what an emergency travel document does.

-Please note we will only accept applications if you are travelling within seven days from the date of your appointment and we will normally only issue an ETD one day before travel unless a visa is required for the destination you are travelling to.
+Please note we will only accept applications if you are travelling within seven days from the date of your appointment and we will normally only issue an emergency travel document one day before travel unless a visa is required for the destination you are travelling to.